novice9/N-Gram-Model-with-MapReduce-for-Auto-Complete/README.md

 Source Code:

-source code are placed in the ./src folder, this program include 2 MapReduce jobs.
-The first job builds n-gram library from wiki articles, and the second job create the language model from n-gram library.
+This program include 2 MapReduce jobs: NGramBuild and ModelCreate The first job builds n-gram library from wiki articles, and the second job create the language model from n-gram library.

 DataBase:

-The model is stores into MySQL database "langMode.ngram", the schema is decribed in ./db/schema.ini
+The model is stores into MySQL database "langMode.ngram", the schema is decribed in ./schema.ini

 --------------------------------------------------
 How to run Hadoop MapReduce: